akhmadali7/Swagata/README.md

 - Written in TypeScript for improved code quality and maintainability.

 ## Demo
-Visit the [Swagata website](https://example.com) to see it in action
+Visit the [Swagata website]([https://example.com](https://swagata-8pmbxxc2d-akhmad-alis-projects.vercel.app/)) to see it in action

 ## Design Inspiration
-The design of Swagata was created by the Designer Check his amazing design here ([Behance](https://behance.com/user)).
+The design of Swagata was created by t([Syahrul Falah](https://dribbble.com/syahrulfalah)) Check his amazing design ([here](https://dribbble.com/shots/19846328-Swagata-Insurance-Company-Website-Design)).